peirlincklab/ToFiE/paper/paper.md

 Figure sizes can be customized by adding an optional second parameter:
 ![Caption for example figure.](figure.png){ width=20% }

+# Usage
+Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
+Mention arxiv submission October 2025.

 # Acknowledgements

 # References
+A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.